-The popularity of 3 phase induction motors on board ships is because of their simple, robust construction, and high reliability factor in the sea environment.
+The popularity of 3 phase induction motors on board ships is because of their simple, robust construction, and high-reliability factor in the sea environment.
 A 3 phase induction motor can be used for different applications with various speed and load requirements.

-The ship’s generator 3 phase AC supply can be connected to the AC induction motor via a starter or any other arrangement like auto transformer to improve the torque and current characteristics.
+The ship’s generator 3 phase AC supply can be connected to the AC induction motor via a starter or any other arrangement like an auto transformer to improve the torque and current characteristics.

 The main body of the Induction Motor comprises of two major parts:

 The stator is made up of a number of stampings in which different slots are cut to receive 3 phase winding circuit which is connected to 3 phase AC supply.